 Read our full Garmin Enduro 2 review

 How to choose the best running watch for you

 When you're picking a running watch, one of the first things to consider is your current goal.
 Every runner can benefit from a dedicated GPS watch, but if you're aiming to complete your first 5K, your needs will be very different to a person aiming to set a new personal best in a marathon.

 Good battery life is another important consideration.
-You don't want to be waiting for your watch to charge before heading out on a training session or, worse still, find that it goes flat partway through a run.
+You don't want to be waiting for your watch to charge before heading out on a training session or, worse still, find that it goes flat part way through a run.
 Some people will only need an hour of GPS at a time, while at the more extreme end of the spectrum, others will need days.

 We've factored in all these considerations when judging the watches above, so you don't have to search through specification sheets to make sure the device you're interested in checks all the right boxes.